i0bs/retux/docs/index.md

 # retux

-A Discord API wrapper built with good intentions.

-## Introduction

 The Discord bot ecosystem is dominated by libraries that offer abstraction to the point where a bot developer no longer has to have any considerable programming knowledge prior to developing